gbv/daia/daia.md

 Access-Control-Request-Headers
   : the value `Authorization` if access tokens are sent as HTTP headers.

-Note that DAIA clients are not required to respect CORS rules.
+Note that DAIA clients do not need to respect CORS rules.
 CORS preflight requests in browsers can be avoided by omitting the request headers `Accept` and `Authorization`.